techidaily/site-fox-helps/source/_posts/updated-hands-of-honour-versus-followers-faith.md

 >  If you click on a link and make a purchase, I may receive a commission at no extra cost to you.
 >

-## About Hitbox and Twitch

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jf0JvOqiAXc?si=kHEHQGC_PhBv4xij" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/58KlTPHv8dU?si=7ICagyNgrao7OkVO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## About Hitbox and Twitch

 ### [Hitbox:](http://www.hitbox.tv/)